-- Continued to development of the System Operating Plans (available on ActiveManuals); - Staff continued to undertake targeted CCTV survey inspections in areas where inflow and infiltration and blockages occur.
+- Staff continued to undertake targeted CCTV survey inspections in areas where inflow and infiltration and blockages occur.
 An annual CCTV data collection and inflow and infiltration programme has been budgeted over the next 30 years to help address the issue. - Trade Waste Implementation approvals issued for the majority of the identified large (conditional) trade waste dischargers.
-Approvals issued for some of the registered dischargers and work is in progress for the remainder of the registered dischargers and the remaining smaller conditional dischargers. - The renewed Operation and Maintenance contract results in better and more efficient asset management as well improved data collection.
+Approvals issued for some of the registered dischargers and work is in progress for the remainder of the registered dischargers and the remaining smaller conditional dischargers. - The renewed Operation and Maintenance contract results in better and more efficient asset management as well improved data collection. - Development of a hydraulic model for the Motueka Wastewater Network.